nleiva/ansible-links/README.md

 - [Is Database Replication Supported with an Ansible Tower subscription?](https://access.redhat.com/solutions/3682951)

 #### Considerations
-- [Supported Platforms with Red Hat Ansible Engine](https://access.redhat.com/articles/3168091): Platform Support Matrix for control nodes (the nodes that Ansible Engine is installed on) as well as the managed nodes (the nodes that Ansible Engine are connecting to and automating).
+- [Supported Platforms with Red Hat Ansible Automation Platform](https://access.redhat.com/articles/3168091): Platform Support Matrix for control nodes (the nodes that Ansible Engine is installed on) as well as the managed nodes (the nodes that Ansible Engine are connecting to and automating).
 - [How are "managed nodes" defined as part of the Red Hat Ansible Automation Platform offering?](https://access.redhat.com/articles/3331481)

 ### RBAC and Authentication